-We need to raise a further £80,000 in four months, so that the University will provide the matched funding it has offered for the scholarship.
-This will ensure that the income from the endowment will cover all the fees and living costs of a Home/EU student in perpetuity.
-We have until the end of March 2018 to achieve this ambitious target and your support at this time is vitally important.
+We need to raise a total of £536,552 in order to unlock £357,701 in matched funding from the University to endow the scholarship.
+This will ensure that the income from this endowment will cover all the fees and living costs of a Home/EU student in perpetuity.
+We have only until the end of March 2018 to achieve this ambitious target and your support at this time is vitally important.
 If you would like to make a donation, please click here.

 The Sir Ivor Roberts Graduate Scholarship

-As a priority, the college continues to raise money for a graduate scholarship in the Humanities and Social Sciences, honouring Sir Ivor Roberts, who retired from the presidency earlier this year.
+As a priority, the college continues to raise money for a graduate scholarship in the Humanities and Social Sciences, honouring Sir Ivor Roberts, who retired from the presidency in July 2017.

 Most Home/EU students need about £25,000 p.a. to cover fees and living expenses and those from overseas face higher costs.
 This is a very heavy burden, especially for those studying for a doctorate, which takes three years.
 Full or partial support provided through a scholarship makes a tremendous difference to the recipient and is essential if the college is to attract the most able applicants.